Michigan: Pain and Symptom Management for Nurses

 • Menthol/Salicylate

-Non-Steroidal Anti-Inflammatory Drugs(NSAID) may be used to treat backache, joint pain and inflammation, headache, arthritic pain, muscle aches and strains, and menstrual cramps.
+Non-steroidal anti-inflammatory Drugs(NSAIDs) may be used to treat backache, joint pain and inflammation, headache, arthritic pain, muscle aches and strains, and menstrual cramps.
 Caution to be used in patients with liver or kidney disease and alcohol misuse.
 NSAIDs may cause gastrointestinal discomfort or bleeding.
-Use with caution if patient in on anticoagulation therapy.
+Use with caution if the patient is on anticoagulation therapy.
 Prescription and non-prescription NSAIDs include:

 • Ibuprofen